MarkD117/marvel-quiz/README.md

 ![Screenshot](documentation/logical-operator-warning.png)

 The first warning is to do with the use of a bitwise logical operator.
-It is unclear why JSHint displayes this an error, but its speculated that it is because "|" is a bitwise logical operator that isn't actually manipulating bits.
+It is unclear why JSHint displays this as an error, but, its speculated that it is because "|" is a bitwise logical operator that isn't actually manipulating bits.
 More information on this can be found on Stack Overflow [here](https://stackoverflow.com/questions/11605068/why-does-jshint-argue-against-bitwise-operators-how-should-i-express-this-code).

 #### **Undefined Variables**